|Dimension:||L=19,048m, A=1,179m asl (Klosters), 1,426m asl (Susch).|

 Please check rates and details directly with the companies in question if you need more recent info.

 The Vereina Tunnel is one of the most important nort-south conections through Switzerland.
 It connects the north through the Upper Rhine Valley and the Prättigau with the Unterengadin (Engadina Bassa, Lower Engadin).
-It thus avoids the Flüelapass (2,383m asl) more than 1,000m below.
+It thus passes under the Flüelapass (2,383m asl) more than 1,000m below.

 This is not really a good connection if you plan to drive to the south to Italy.
 The lower Engadin is a secluded valley in the middle of the alps.
 It is hard to get anywhere from here, at least not fast, as there are roads into Vorarlberg in Austria and the Trentino in Italy, and also to St. Moritz in Switzerland.
 All those roads are winding mountain road, several of them leading to passes.
 So the use of the tunnel is to bring tourists from the north fast to the important holiday destinations in the central Alps.

 The Vereina Tunnel is a railroad tunnel.
 Still it is primarly a connection for cars.
 The cars are carried through the tunnel by train, similar to a ferry.
 To use the tunnel you drive to the train station at Klosters or Susch, pay your ticket and wait for the next train.
-They are schedued really frequent and so soon you enter the train.
+They are schedued really frequent and so soon you enter the train, stay in your car through the tunnel, and drive out of the train on the other side.